glassroom/heinsen_tree/README.md

 Reference implementation of "Tree Methods for Hierarchical Classification in Parallel" (Heinsen, 2022), for transforming classification scores and labels, corresponding to given nodes in a semantic tree, to scores and labels corresponding to all nodes in the ancestral paths going down the tree to every given node -- efficiently, in parallel.

-An example is worth more than a thousand words:
+A toy example is worth more than a thousand words:

 ```python
 >>> # A tiny semantic tree: